-Status: Passed the Senate Labor and Judiciary Committees and is pending in the Senate Appropriations Committee.
+Status: Passed the Senate despite some bipartisan opposition and is pending in the Assembly.

-6. Expansion of Law Against Non-Compete Agreements (AB 747, SB 699, and AB 1076)
+5. Expansion of Law Against Non-Compete Agreements (SB 699 and AB 1076)

-There are three pending bills that would all expand California's law against non-compete agreements in different ways.
+There are two pending bills that would expand California's law against non-compete agreements in different ways.
 Existing law (Business and Professions Code sections 16600 to 16607) voids every contract that restrains anyone from engaging in a lawful trade or business, with certain specific exceptions.
-However, as one of the pending bills makes clear, there are concerns that despite these rules, many California employers continue to have their employees sign noncompete clauses and pursue frivolous noncompete litigation, which has a chilling effect on employee mobility, suppresses wages, and reduces entrepreneurship and innovation.
-Thus, all three of these bills would specify that it is a violation of law to require employees to enter into void noncompete agreements and would impose various penalties for such violations.
+However, there are concerns that despite these rules, many California employers continue to have their employees sign noncompete clauses and pursue frivolous noncompete litigation, which has a chilling effect on employee mobility, suppresses wages, and reduces entrepreneurship and innovation.
+Thus, both bills would specify that it is a violation of law to require employees to enter into void noncompete agreements and would impose various penalties for such violations.
 Each law would also make different additional changes to the law.
 While it is unclear which path - if any - the legislature may take to revise the law against noncompete agreements, it appears there is broad interest in doing so.